szwacz/nw-boilerplate/README.md

 - Supports all 3 operating systems supported by NW.js (OSX, Linux, Windows).
 - Lets you start developing NW.js app just by typing 3 commands in terminal.
-- Has preconfigured, full blown development environment.
+- Has preconfigured development environment.
-- Spits out ready for distribution installers for every operating system.
+- Can create ready for distribution installer for every operating system.

 # Quick start